Quantlitics/Etherium-Analyzer/README.md

 # Etherium-Analyzer

-This is a project created by Sirut Busasai and I where the goal is to eventually create a neural network that will analyze market data and news articles to predict the price movement of the cryptocurrency Etherium.
-Neither of us have extensively used Pytorch in the past, so this project will be a new experience for the both of us.
-We will aim to incorporate data from financial APIs to assist our data analysis and visualization.
+This is a project created and owned by Sirut Busasai and Jason Dykstra.
+We aim to create a neural network model that analyze market data and news articles and prpedict the price movement of the cryptocurrency Etherium.
+Currently, we are aiming to use this project as a learning experience in using Pytorch and Tensorflow libraries.
+We also aim to incorporate data from financial APIs to assist our data analysis and visualization.